What is Severe Asthma?

 Bronchial Thermoplasty

-Bronchial thermoplasty is a specialized invasive procedure that uses heat on the muscles in the airway walls, reducing the amount of smooth muscle around the airway and therefore reducing the potential for severe airway tightening.
+Bronchial thermoplasty is a specialized invasive procedure that applies heat to the muscles in the airway walls, reducing the amount of smooth muscle around the airway and therefore reducing the potential for severe airway tightening.
 This procedure may be recommended only after careful consideration of your individual and unique circumstances.
-Whilst it can be very effective at reducing the number of asthma flare-ups or attacks, improving quality of life, and reducing emergency department visits for asthma, it is an invasive treatment over three sessions, and cannot be reversed.
-Your severe asthma specialist will discuss this option with you and a different lung specialist to determine whether it’s going to the right one for you.
+Whilst it can be very effective, it is an invasive treatment delivered over three sessions, and cannot be reversed.
+Your severe asthma specialist will discuss this option with you and a multi-disciplinary team to determine whether it’s going to the right one for you.

-Oral corticosteroids are prescribed only if inhaled therapies and other add-on treatments don’t work to prevent severe asthma attacks.
-They include:
+Oral steroids are prescribed only if inhaled therapies and other add-on treatments don’t work to prevent severe asthma attacks.

 Listen: Severe Asthma podcast series Episode 3 by Healthtalk Australia